-We take an equal amount of pride in our embroidery service as we do our screen printing, and since it's inception, have used sustainable practices and looked to better our abilities whenever and wherever we can.
-We're happy with where we are now and feel worthy of all the badges of achievement we've embroidered for ourselves over the years.
+We take an equal amount of pride in our embroidery service as we do our screen printing, and since its inception, we use sustainable practices and look to better our abilities whenever and wherever we can.

 Digitising is the process of converting your artwork into a file type the embroidery machine runs on.
 The file, also known as a 'run program', is a coded list of instructions the machine follows to stitch out your artwork.
 We charge a one-off fee for the digitising service.
 The fee depends on the size and level of detail of your artwork, starting at $30 +GST for a small, basic design.
 If you run subsequent jobs using the same artwork, you won't have to pay this fee again.
 We price embroidery on the number of stitches in the design, so the larger or more detailed the file, the higher the per unit fee will be.